j-hannes/elm-tutorial/readme.md

         └── index.html
 ```

 and move your app.elm and the index.html accordingly.
+You can also delete the
+previously generated elm.js file from your project root.

 ### 2.2 Build your application